 On December 15th 1840, the Emperor’s mortal remains were placed in the Church of the Invalides in Paris.

 What do we know about Napoleon’s mouth and teeth?

-He was born with teeth.
+According to a post by Anderson Dental, he was born with teeth.
 Witnesses maintained that Bonaparte had met a lady from Toulon who had fallen in love with him “simply because of his teeth”.
 Constant, Bonaparte’s servant, mentioned his master’s nice teeth when he returned from Egypt.
 In 1798, Bonaparte, who was only a General at that time, bought his first dental kit.